Altitude-Adaptive Vision-Only Geo-Localization for UAVs in GPS-Denied Environments: Experiments

 \paragraph{VPR Baselines} For VPR comparison, we evaluate MixVPR~\cite{ali-beyMixVPRFeatureMixing2023}, CosPlace~\cite{bertonRethinkingVisualGeolocalization2022}, CricaVPR~\cite{luCricaVPRCrossimageCorrelationaware2024}, and DINOv2-SALAD~\cite{izquierdoOptimalTransportAggregation2024} as baseline models.
 MixVPR and CosPlace use CNN-based feature extractors, whereas CricaVPR and DINOv2-SALAD adopt DINOv2-based~\cite{oquabDINOv2LearningRobust2024} ViT feature extractors.

-\subsection{Main Results}
+\subsection{Main results}

 We first report the VPR results to evaluate the plug-and-play effect of the proposed relative altitude estimation module across different VPR pipelines.
 The results are summarized in Table~\ref{tab:main-results}.
-Incorporating relative altitude estimation yields clear overall improvements across diverse VPR architectures.
-When averaged over the four datasets, R@1 improves by 40.84, 27.47, 20.95, 21.95, and 41.50 percentage points for MixVPR, CosPlace, SALAD, CricaVPR, and our VPR module, respectively.
+Incorporating relative altitude estimation improves average retrieval performance across diverse VPR architectures.
+When averaged over the four datasets, R@1 improves by 40.84, 27.47, 20.95, 21.95, and 41.50 percentage points for MixVPR, CosPlace, SALAD, CricaVPR, and the proposed VPR module, respectively.
 The corresponding average R@5 improvements are 57.08, 40.62, 40.56, 39.50, and 56.83 percentage points.
 These results show that compensating for scale discrepancies via relative altitude estimation substantially improves retrieval robustness under varying flight altitudes.
-Notably, although the DINOv2-based methods (SALAD and CricaVPR) already exhibit stronger cross-altitude robustness without RAE, they still benefit overall from the proposed altitude normalization, especially in terms of average performance and higher-rank recall.
+Although the DINOv2-based methods (SALAD and CricaVPR) already exhibit stronger cross-altitude robustness without RAE, they still benefit overall from the proposed altitude normalization, especially in terms of average performance and higher-rank recall.

-\subsection{Real-Time Performance}
+\subsection{Real-time performance}

 To evaluate the computational efficiency of the proposed framework, we conducted runtime analysis on a workstation equipped with a single NVIDIA GeForce RTX~4090 GPU and an AMD EPYC~7352 CPU with 11 vCPUs.
 Table~\ref{tab:realtime} summarizes the average and maximum latency, peak CPU/GPU memory usage, and overall throughput in frames per second (FPS) for each module in the current implementation: relative altitude estimation (RAE), altitude-aware cropping (Crop), VPR classification (VPR~(C)), and VPR retrieval (VPR~(R)).
 Here, Peak CPU ABS denotes the absolute peak CPU memory observed during each module, whereas CPU DELTA denotes the incremental CPU memory increase relative to the module entry point.